 Department of Managed Health Care (DMHC)

-980 Ninth Street #500
+980 Ninth Street #500Sacramento, CA 95814-2725

-The California Department of Insurance does not regulate self-insured health plans, even in cases where the plan is administered by a health insurance company.
-Most self-insured health plans fall under the jurisdiction of Employee Retirement Income Security Act (ERISA).
-ERISA is federal law that is enforced by the U.S. Department of Labor, Employee Benefits Security Administration (DOL-EBSA).
-If you have a complaint against a self-insured health plan through an employer or union, then contact the DOL-EBSA for assistance at (866) 275-7922 or you can visit their Website at: www.dol.gov/ebsa.
-However, the DOL-EBSA does not regulate self-insured health plans that are sponsored through school districts, other municipalities, and churches.
+However, the DOL-EBSA does not regulate self-insured health plans that are sponsored through school districts, other municipalities or churches.
 If the insured is a member of this type of plan, he/she can file a complaint with the plan directly or may seek a legal remedy through a court of law.

 Dispute Resolution Mechanism

-- Before you file a complaint with the California Department of Insurance, you must first submit the dispute to the insurer’s Dispute Resolution Mechanism.
+Before you file a complaint with the California Department of Insurance, you should first submit the dispute to the insurer’s Dispute Resolution Mechanism.
 Under the Dispute Resolution Mechanism process, disputes must be submitted to the insurer in writing and include the following information: provider name, provider tax identification number, patient name, insurer’s identification information, dates of service, description of dispute, and if applicable, billed and paid amounts.

-- Insurers must provide the procedures for submitting a dispute through the Dispute Resolution Mechanism, including the location and telephone number where information regarding disputes may be submitted.
+Insurers must provide the procedures for submitting a dispute through the Dispute Resolution Mechanism, including the location and telephone number where information regarding disputes may be submitted.

-- Insurers must also ensure that a Dispute Resolution Mechanism is accessible to non-contracting providers for the purpose of resolving billing and claims disputes.
+Insurers must also ensure that a Dispute Resolution Mechanism is accessible to non-contracting providers for the purpose of resolving billing and claims disputes.

-- Insurers are required to resolve each dispute and issue a written determination within 45 working days of the receipt of the provider’s dispute.
+Insurers are required to resolve each dispute and issue a written determination within 45 working days of the receipt of the provider’s dispute. .

-Once you have determined that the plan is regulated by the CDI and have submitted a dispute to the insurer for review under the Dispute Resolution Mechanism process, and you disagree with the decision or would like the California Department of Insurance to review an issue, you may submit a complaint by completing a Health Care Provider Request for Assistance (HPRFA).
-To ensure proper review of the case, the following documents should be sent to the Department:
+Once you have determined that the plan is regulated by the CDI you should submit a dispute to the insurer for review under the Dispute Resolution Mechanism process.
+If you disagree with the decision or would like the California Department of Insurance to review an issue, you can submit a complaint by completing a Health Care Provider Request for Assistance (HPRFA).

-- A copy of the completed Health Care Provider Request for Assistance Form.
+- A copy of the completed Health Care Provider Request for Assistance form

-- Copies of all correspondence between the provider and the insurance company, including all related Explanation of Benefits (EOB).
+- Copies of all correspondence between the provider and the insurance company, including all related Explanation of Benefits (EOB)

 - Improper denial or delay in payment of a claim